 Giving to charity doesn’t just have a positive effect on your local area, it’s also good for business.
 A startling 70% of Millennials report spending more with brands that support causes.
 If giving alone wasn’t a good enough reason, brand loyalty should be.

 Recently, Stella Artois created a campaign to provide access to clean drinking water to mothers in developing countries.
 Known as “Buy a Lady a Drink,” this was a great way to build brand awareness about the beer company while also doing good.

 Finally, how do brand managers measure the success of these offline campaigns?
 When brand tracking, you need to ensure you know exactly how to stretch your money further.

-Using a brand tracker like Lantana will help you stay on top of your spending and your success without the hassle.
+Using a brand tracker will help you stay on top of your spending and your success without the hassle.
 It’s all about knowing and tracking the important KPIs.
 How aware of your brand is your target audience?
 Would they consider buying from you?
 What do they associate with your brand?
 These things matter to your marketing campaign and can improve it, as AirHelp did with their brand tracking data to fuel a new TV campaign.

 Here are some tips for success:

 And in the marketing world, change is good.
 As a brand manager, it’s your job to adapt to meet your users’ needs.
 Yes, we’re living in a digital world, but people still value the same things they always did.
 They want to know and trust your brand on a personal level.

 If you’re looking for a way to bring your digital marketing even further in 2020 and beyond, look at the offline world around you.
 It has more potential than you think.